 Incorporate plants around your favorite landscape and garden plants that repel Japanese beetles such as catnip, chives, garlic, odorless marigold, nasturtium, and white geranium.
 See the list of plants at the end of this post that Japanese Beetles prefer.

 Natural predators to the beetle are birds, spiders, and possibly raccoons, moles, and skunks.
 The Starling bird is it’s greatest predator.
-Create a yard that attracts birds another option to keeping some of the population down.
+Create a yard that attracts these predators so they can help you with minimizing damage and the beetle population.

 Continually harvest your fruits and vegetables when they are ripe to reduce the feeding from the beetles.

 Browse your garden daily, focusing on the plants they are attracted to or the ones you want to minimize damage.
 Hold a small bucket of soapy water under the beetle and tap or shake the critter into it.
-You may have to grab them instead if they are flying away on you.
-They naturally fall to the ground as a defense mechanism but easily get lost in the soil.
-Visit your plants as often as possible and inspect carefully.
-Do not squish them!
-They are attracted to the scent of their own kind.
+You may have to grab them instead if they are flying away.

 If a tree or shrub is no longer in bloom, you can use a fine mesh barrier to cover the plant.
 If the plant is blooming and needs to be pollinated, hand-picking is going to be the only option.
 You don’t want to spray insecticides on your plant at that time.

-*Warning* Traps are not recommended by us or the UMN Extension, nor do we usually sell them.
-If you can place traps far away from gardens and landscape plants, this can help populations migrate away from valuable landscape plants but they can fly 10-15 miles to a new place to feed and you may just be attracting them to your area.
+If you can place traps far away from gardens and landscape plants, this can help populations migrate away from valuable landscape plants.
+Keep in mind, they can fly 10-15 miles to a new place to feed and you may just be attracting them to your area.
 Do not place the traps near your favorite trees and garden.
 The USDA recommends putting them at the border of your property and throughout the community.

 “Two natural enemies of Japanese beetles have been released in Minnesota.
 The fly Istocheta aldrichi lays eggs on adult Japanese beetles in summer, whereas the wasp Tiphia vernalis parasitizes grubs in the spring.
 Although both natural enemies became established here, neither is very abundant and they have little impact on Japanese beetle populations.” – UMN Extension

-To focus on killing the grubs, you have to start treating yards and gardens with grub killers in early July once you start to see the adult beetles.
-As the grubs get bigger, it is harder to kill them.
+To focus on killing the grubs, start treating yards and gardens with grub killers in early July.
 Killing grubs under the lawn this summer will not affect the number of beetles this year, but next year the number of beetles that emerge from your lawn should be reduced.
 Killing grubs will reduce damage to your turf but adjacent properties may still have Japanese Beetles so you may not see reduction of adult beetles.

 Bacillus thuringiensis galleriae is another natural way to kill the grubs.
 Bt is a naturally occurring soil bacteria that eats Japanese Beetle grubs before they can develop into beetles.
 It can last up to one to two weeks and it is not harmful to bees.